 Grants are available where the principal investigator is based in a recognised research centre, university or hospital.
 Centres outside the UK may be considered if the application is partnered with a project within the UK.

 The following types of grant are available:

-The charity’s trustees, taking advice from the Pelican Research Review Panel and using the agreed process of peer review, will be responsible for approving awards and grants.
-However the charity is mindful of the value of flexibility and rapid response where this can be achieved without compromising the principles of peer review and best practice.
+The charity’s trustees, taking advice from the Pelican Research Review Panel and using the agreed process of peer review, are responsible for approving awards and grants.
+The charity is mindful of the value of flexibility and rapid response where this can be achieved without compromising the principles of peer review and best practice.

-The charity’s grants will be assessed for effectiveness and outcomes to ensure that progress towards improvements in treatment is delivered.
+The charity’s grant applications will be assessed for effectiveness and outcomes to ensure that progress towards improvements in treatment is delivered.